jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 When I wasn't studying or goofing off, I also worked part-time for a gruff, no-nonsense system administrator named Bruce Williams, who ran IT for the Computer Science department.
 I got to build Windows NT servers, make CAT5 cables, and tinker with networks, which was far more fun than it should have been for a student job.
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!

 ## Going pro
 Instead, I spent the first decade of my career as a software developer, starting with the roller coaster ride that was Y2K and the dot com boom.
 Back then, Java was James Gosling and Sun Microsystems (now defunct) and object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^4], and tried to program pragmatically [^5].
-I was even an early adopter of continuous integration -- with Hudson and lava lamps, all before DevOps became a real word.
+I was even an early adopter of continuous integration, with Hudson, all before DevOps became a buzzword.

-Importantly, I learned to care deeply about design and the careful craftsmanship that went into good software engineering, and to wonder about secure coding, all of which planted important seeds that I would not try to sow until much later.
+Importantly, I learned to care deeply about design and the careful craftsmanship that went into good software engineering -- and to wonder about secure coding, all of which planted important seeds that I would not try to sow until much later.

 I also started (and stopped) a one-person LLC.
 This was a side quest that ultimately turned out to be a sort of failed experiment, but I did learn about sales, business administration, and especially the power of the minimum viable product [^6].